kfrancis/aspnet-scriptmanager-kendo/README.md

-# microsoft-scriptmanager-kendo
+# aspnet-scriptmanager-kendo

-Quick ScriptManager libary which adds a named script reference definition for easy use (rather than specifying the version number in every single script reference).
+Quick asp.net:ScriptManager extension libary which adds a named script reference definition for easy use (rather than specifying the version number in every single script reference).

 To use: